 - Will the team schedule their own hours?

-Being transparent about what you’re trying to achieve is key for transitioning to a hybrid work model.
+Being transparent about what you’re trying to achieve is key for transitioning to a hybrid work model — this can help nip a lot of confusion and inconsistency in the bud.

 Define clear priorities for your team